akhealth/EIS-Modernization/pws/search.md

 #### 5.4 Daily Operations

-Daily operations will be managed by the Contractor’s Project Manager, but coordinated to and communicated with the Alaska Product Manager.
+Daily operations will be managed by the contractor’s project manager, but coordinated to and communicated with the Alaska product team.
 They may include:

 -   Daily standup via video